marcwiest/primera/README.md

 This will install all PHP and NPM dependencies for you.
 It will also copy the **.env.example** file to **.env**.

+## Quick Start

+To take Primera for a spin, take the following steps after the installation is complete.

+- Open the `.env` file and change the values
+- Run `npm start` in the terminal (from within this folder)
+- Visit the localhost URL display in the terminal

+## CSS Vendor Prefixes and ES6

+Due to the Autoprefixer PostCSS plugin, there's no need for vendor prefixes in CSS.
+Browserlist is used to let you adjust which browsers you wish to support by modifying the `.browserlistrc` file.

+Babel.js enables you to write modern JavaScript.

+## Mix & NPM Build Scripts

+Primera uses Laravel Mix, which is a wrapper around webpack.
+Mix makes it really easy to setup your module bundling and asset compilation.
+It's configuration file can be found at `./webpack.mix.js`.
+The NPM command `run` allow you to run any of the commands that are with the `"script"` section of you `package.json` file.
+Use the following commands to build, translate and develop your theme.

+**`npm start`** <br>
+Shortcut to run `npm run watch`.

+**`dev`** or **`development`** <br>
+Renders all assets uncompressed and without watching for changes.

+**`prod`** or **`production`**<br>
+Renders all assets compressed and without watching for changes.

+**`watch`** <br>
+Starts browsersync and renders all assets uncompressed.
+This task will keep watching for changes to your assets and refresh you browser window when changes are detected.
+The task can be exited via the keyboard shortcut `ctrl+c`.

+**`pot`** <br>
+Will create a `.pot` file with your languages directory.
+This file is used by WordPress to allow for translation.

+**`zip`** <br>
+Will run `build` before it can create a Zip file of your theme and place it within the directory you specified within the `.env` file.

+**`build`** <br>
+This will first run `npm prod`, then `npm pot` and then copy the files you specified with the `.env` to the directory you specified within the `.env` file.
+Thereafter this task will also create a Zip file of the current build.

 ## Folder Structure

 **/app** <br>